 Bora Bora Vs Maldives: Accessibility

 To reach the Bora Bora island, you must land at Faa'a International Airport in Tahiti, followed by an air transfer to Bora Bora by Air Tahiti.
-From the airport, further travel to the resort is done through a speedboat or seaplane.
-The duration of the flight to Bora Bora depends upon where you are travelling from.
-From the United States, it takes roughly 7.5 hours to reach the island, while the same may take a day if it's from Asia.
+Further travel to the resort is done through a speedboat or seaplane from the airport.
+The flight duration to Bora Bora depends on where you are traveling from.
+It takes roughly 7.5 hours from the United States to reach the island, while the same may take a day if it's from Asia.

 Maldives can be reached via flights to the Male International Airport - there are 12 airports in Maldives.
-You can then easily travel to your resort through a speedboat or seaplane, mostly arranged by the hotels, at an extra cost.
+At an extra cost, you can then easily travel to your resort through a speedboat or seaplane, mostly arranged by the hotels.

 Bora Bora vs Maldives: Activities